-Moving to a Docker container-based cloud for Java apps orchestrated by Mesos Marathon on AWS required a different approach to monitoring and security for Quby, the Amsterdam-based developer of smart home solutions and maker of smart thermostat and service platform ‘Toon.’
-That’s when they found Sysdig.
+Moving to a Docker container-based cloud required a different approach to monitoring and security for Sysdig customer, Quby.
+The Amsterdam-based developer of the smart thermostat and service platform ‘Toon’ needed something to keep pace with their dynamic services.
+This includes Java apps orchestrated by Mesos Marathon on Amazon Web Services (AWS).
+Luckily, they found Sysdig.
 The Sysdig Cloud-Native Intelligence Platform helps Quby resolve issues faster, and reduces monitoring system administration effort by 400%.

 Business drives a move to the Cloud

 In 2016, Quby began to experience significant growth as the popularity of its smart, in-home thermostats began to skyrocket.
 With growth came challenges.
-“Quby was a very classical ops kind of organization,” explains Nicolas Kramer, Infrastructure Team Product Owner at Quby “It was a company that made everything themselves.”
-When customer count rapidly expanded to 300,000, Quby’s datacenter infrastructure – designed to support 10,000 customers – was holding them back.
+“Quby was a very classical ops kind of organization,” explains Nicolas Kramer, Infrastructure Team Product Owner at Quby.
+“It was a company that made everything themselves.”
+Meanwhile, when customer count rapidly expanded to 300,000, Quby’s datacenter infrastructure – designed to support 10,000 customers – was holding them back.

-The pressure to keep pace with the demands of its business spawned a ‘Move to the Cloud‘ project.
+Consequently, the pressure to keep pace with the demands of its business spawned a ‘Move to the Cloud‘ project.
 “The strategy was to take our existing applications into the cloud,” describes Kramer.
-Quby achieved more scalability and stability.
-The company recognized that if they wanted to make the best use of cloud, they needed to move IT towards becoming a DevOps-based organization.
+As a result, Quby achieved more scalability and stability.
+The company recognized that if they wanted to make the best use of cloud, they needed to move IT towards becoming a DevOps-based organization.”

-As a part of the shift to the Amazon Web Services (AWS) cloud, the company chose Mesos Marathon for cloud orchestration, and Docker as the platform for applications.
+As a part of the shift to the Amazon Web Services (AWS) cloud, the company chose Mesos Marathon for cloud orchestration.
+In addition, they use Docker as the container platform for applications.
 “We chose Mesos because it gave us a way to easily scale our services with demand.
 As we bring on more clients, the system is able to auto-adjust and make sure users have a good experience.”

 Better monitoring = lower costs